crcn/mesh.js/packages/mesh-remote-bus/README.md

-This bus is an adapter for remote protocols such as socket.io, websockets, pubnub, and more.
+This bus is an adapter bus for remote protocols such as socket.io, websockets, pubnub, etc.

-Bus example:
+**Installation**: `npm install mesh-remote-bus`

+Example:

 ```javascript
 import RemoteBus from 'mesh-remote-bus';